-20.F.3. - Prohibition on Weapons - Weapons are prohibited from being brought into any judicial department work site, state owned parking lot, any off-site location during work related activities or other state business, or any state owned/leased vehicle Except in the following circumstances:
+20.E.2.
+Prohibition on Weapons Weapons are prohibited from being brought into any judicial department work site, state or county owned/leased parking lot, any off-site location during work related activities or other state business, or any state owned/leased vehicle.